-- Improvements to utilities that increase capacity, promote economic development, and reduce overflows from combined sanitary sewers at an estimated cost of \$5,500,000; - Improvements to the transportation network to support redevelopment as well new economic development at an estimated cost of \$6,700,000;
+- Improvements to utilities that increase capacity, promote economic development, and reduce overflows from combined sanitary sewers at an estimated cost of \$5,500,000; - Improvements to the transportation network to support redevelopment as well new economic development at an estimated cost of \$6,700,000; - Circulation improvements that will promote the use of mass transit and reduce energy consumption at an estimated cost of \$4,600,000; - Connection to the existing Office of General Services cooling intake utility as a source that will provide renewable energy opportunities for new development at an estimated cost of \$3,900,000.

-- Circulation improvements that will promote the use of mass transit and reduce energy consumption at an estimated cost of \$4,600,000; - Connection to the existing Office of General Services cooling intake utility as a source that will provide renewable energy opportunities for new development at an estimated cost of \$3,900,000. - Complete the purchase of land - Undertake design of the center
+- Complete the purchase of land - Undertake design of the center

-On March 31, 2011 the original State commitment of \$75 million for the project was reappropriated.
+In March 2011 the original State commitment of \$75 million for the project was re-appropriated and the proposed budget for 2012-2013 again includes the re-appropriation.
 It remains for the State to approve the plan of finance and direct the Authority to proceed.
 In the interim, it is possible that:

 - The convention center project is approved: then it could be completed in less than three years from the date of approval.
-Were the approval to be granted soon, then a 2011 start for construction is still possible, placing the opening date for the center in the 2013-2014 budget cycle. - The convention center project is approved for a delayed start: then interim funding would be needed to complete any approved activities.
+Were the approval to be granted soon, then a 2012 start for construction is still possible, placing the opening date for the center in the 2014-2015 budget cycle. - The convention center project is approved for a delayed start: then interim funding would be needed to complete any approved activities.
 The staff recommendation would be to complete the design, acquire all lands needed, advance the intermodal concept, secure a hotel developer, and commence all underground utility relocation. - The convention center project is not approved but an alternative purpose is: then sources of funding would have to be determined to coincide with such alternative uses as may be directed by the State.
 In this instance the likelihood of receiving County of Albany Hotel-Motel Occupancy Tax would need verification were the new purpose to deviate from the uses provided for by the enabling legislation. - The convention center project is not approved and no alternative is authorized: then the State would need to provide a directive whereby the activities of this Authority were unwound and a determination as to the disposition of all acquired assets.